hmc-cs111-spring2016/project-ideas/free-1.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+There are some programs that exist to aid in choreography, such as http://www.choreopro.com/Dance_Designer_s/47.htm or http://dance.lovetoknow.com/Ballet_Choreography_Software.
+However, most of these options seem outdated, and I've never seen anyone use one in person.
+Given that they seem to have fallen out of use, I don't think that these are very reasonable solutions to the problem.

 ## The Project
 This section examines whether the idea makes for a good CS 111 project.